InFAMys/Aircraft/README.md

 npm install
 ```
 * Import Database (aircraft.sql) To Your PhpMyAdmin
-* If You Want To Use My node_modules Folder, Extract Them In Root Directory With index.js, package.json, and package-lock.json
+* If You Want To Use My node_modules Folder, Move Them In Root Directory With index.js, package.json, and package-lock.json

 ### Running
 * Run With
 ```
 nodemon index
 ```
 If Error Run With
 ```
 node index
 ```